 It is important to review rankings as they provide a clear and concise way to compare performances across different entities, helping identify areas of strength and weakness for targeted improvements.
 Pennsylvania's score of 1 represents the "healthiest" county in a given measure.
-According to County Health Rankings & Roadmaps, Figure 6 reveals that in 2023, Jefferson County's social and economic score worsened, from 30 in 2020 to 37.
-Additionally, Jefferson County's physical environment dramatically shifted from 2020 to 2023, going from 13 to a ranking of 42.
+According to County Health Rankings & Roadmaps, Figure 6 reveals that in 2023, Fayette County's health outcomes, health factors, mortality, morbidity, health behaviors, clinical care, and social and economic factors rank poorly.
+It is also important to note that Fayette County's physical environment improved its ranking from 65 in 2020 to 37 in 2023.
+Westmoreland County's scores rank relatively well.

+Westmoreland County's physical environment ranking significantly improved from 2020 to 2023, from 25 to 3.
 The physical environment is where individuals live, learn, work, and play.
-People interact with their physical environment through the air they breathe, the water they drink, the homes in which they live, and the transportation they use.
+People interact with their physical environment through the air they breathe, the water they drink, the homes in which they live, and the transportation they use.10

-Reviewing social and economic factors are crucial as they significantly influence health outcomes and disparities, affecting access to resources such as education, employment, and healthcare.
+Reviewing social and economic factors11 are crucial as they significantly influence health outcomes and disparities, affecting access to resources such as education, employment, and healthcare.
 Understanding these factors helps identify underlying issues and develop targeted interventions to improve community health.
-Social and economic factors significantly influence our health and longevity.
-These determinants underscore the profound impact of social and economic conditions on health outcomes, highlighting the importance of addressing these factors to improve overall well-being and achieve higher health rankings.
+Social and economic factors significantly influence our health and longevity.12 These determinants underscore the profound impact of social and economic conditions on health outcomes, highlighting the importance of addressing these factors to improve overall well-being and achieve higher health rankings.

-Figure 6: County Health Rankings: (1-67 Counties) (1=Healthiest)
+Figure 6: County Health Rankings (1-67 Counties) (1=Healthiest)